Attendant: It says your name's Danger Powers.

 A spy comedy movie trilogy about a temporally displaced British Ministry of Defence agent, Austin Powers, and his archnemesis, Dr. Evil, who is obsessed with taking over the world and whose plans Austin consistently foils.

 When Dr. Evil cryogenically freezes himself and launches into space, Austin (believing himself the only one capable of battling this menace) has himself frozen as well to await the day that Dr. Evil returns.
-When they are duly thawed, thirty years later, both characters find themselves woefully outdated: Austin is a walking punchline from the swinging sixties, while Dr. Evil finds his evil syndicate completely overshadowed by Starbucks.
+When they are duly thawed, thirty years later, both characters find themselves woefully outdated: Austin is a walking punchline from the swinging sixties, while Dr. Evil finds that his Bond-Villain shenanigans track differently in this time.

-The three films are parodies of the Spy Drama genre, particularly Harry Palmer and James Bond, to the point that the second and third movie titles are direct spoofs of James Bond movie titles and the first is literally just a common description of James Bond himself.
-As a finishing touch, Austin's florid sense of dress (perfectly at home in Las Vegas, but hard on the eyes elsewhere) was based on Jason King.
-(Word of God has also acknowledged this, but they don't make such a big deal of it because modern audiences are more likely to have heard of James Bond.)
+Directed by Jay Roach, the three films are parodies of the Spy Drama genre, particularly Harry Palmer and James Bond, to the point that the second and third movie titles are direct spoofs of James Bond movie titles and the first is literally just a common description of James Bond himself.
+As a finishing touch, Austin's florid sense of dress (perfectly at home in Las Vegas, but hard on the eyes anywhere else) was based on Jason King (Word of God has also acknowledged this, but they don't make such a big deal of it because modern audiences are more likely to have heard of James Bond).
 Lampshade Hanging is everywhere, and forget Leaning on the Fourth Wall, Austin dances on top of it.
 The series was known for its Acting for Two, as Mike Myers played four major characters: Austin; Dr. Evil; the second movie's henchman, a Fat Bastard aptly named "Fat Bastard"; and the third movie's co-villain Goldmember.

 Austin Powers provides example of:

-- Adam Westing: A recurring Mission Control character (whose name is revealed to be Johnson to fit the running gag about a phallic rocket) is played by Clint Howard, mocking his role as a NASA technician in Apollo 13.
+- Actor Allusion: A recurring Mission Control character (whose name is revealed to be Johnson to fit the running gag about a phallic rocket) is played by Clint Howard, mocking his role as a NASA technician in Apollo 13.

 - Affectionate Parody: